 The most common complaint regarding school lunch is that the CHILD DOES NOT EAT IT!
-So many parents pack amazing lunches that come back uneaten—leading to frustrated parents and hungry, cranky kids.
+So many parents pack amazing lunches in the most amazing stainless steel bento lunchbox and find that it comes back uneaten—leading to frustrated parents and hungry, cranky kids.
 Regarding school lunches, my personal opinion is that you have to find a balance between sending:

 Total crap they’ll eat every bite of (Lunchable, Fruit by the Foot, Capri Sun w/ added sugar, Hot Cheetos, Trix yogurt)

 Completely admirable 100% healthy lunch that will not be eaten except by a handful of kids with great palates (hard-cooked egg, tuna, broccoli, sugar snap peas, seaweed)

 What you send depends on your beliefs, budget and taste buds.
 Make it desirable enough to entice your child to eat it, without compromising on the necessities (like no fake colors, and at least a couple grams of fiber).
 Here are some ideas to get you started.

 - Turkey or lean ham slices, cheese stick, Triscuits or Wheat Thins, carrot sticks, nectarine

 - PB & Jelly sandwich, cucumber slices, watermelon cubes, pretzels

 - Cold pizza, apple slices, cut up celery and carrots, Motts Healthy Harvest applesauce